Top Challenges Faced by Startup Studios and How to Overcome Them

 1. Balancing Focus Across Multiple Ventures

 One of the biggest challenges for startup studios is managing multiple ventures simultaneously.
-With limited resources and time, it can be difficult to give each project the attention it needs to thrive.
+With limited resources and time, it can be difficult to give each startup the attention it needs to thrive.
 Spreading resources too thin can lead to underperformance across the board.

 How to Overcome It:

-2. Securing Funding for Multiple Ventures
+2. Securing Adequate Funding

 How to Overcome It: